greatislander/c2lc-project-website/src/robot-activities/wait-for-1.md

   ### Support

-  Independent.
   Depends on the learner, assistance may be required to guide or facilitate
 supportiveMaterial:
   - file: /assets/media/dash_and_dot-lesson_09-wait_for.pdf
     label: Lesson Plan